lompabo/pptrajectories/README.md

 * We are assuming that the conditional PDF of $d$ (i.e. $f(d \mid \phi)$) is given by a beta distribution.
 In laymen words, once $\phi$ is fixed, then $d$ follows a beta distribution
 * We are assuming that the conditional PDF of $\phi$ (i.e. $f(\phi \mid d)$) is given by a uniform distribution over the length of the corresponding semi-circle, i.e. the density of each point is $\frac{1}/{\pi d}$

-This allows us to obtain the desired probability density over the circle, to control the effect of aim, and to obtain the radius of the yellow circle (50% chance to land a shot).
+This allows us to obtain the desired probability density over the circle and to control the effect of aim.

 ## Pitfalls of Straightforward sampling